johnsonlien/CSCI-496/PySpark_MC_Pi_Example/README.md

 # Monte Carlo Estimation of Pi
-This folder demonstrates an example of PI estimation using PySpark.
+This folder demonstrates an example of PI estimation using PySpark and how it can speed up computation.

 ## General Idea of Monte Carlo Simulation
 The idea is simple.
 Generate some number of points with coordinates (x, y) where 0 <= x <= 1 and 0 <= y <= 1.
 Count the number of points that lie inside the unit circle and the total number of points generated.